 - Visit a Gastroenterologist to have an examination done, and a report about your illness written up.

 What Are Some Of The Most Common Causes Of Food Poisoning?

-When you make a wedding caterer complaint for food poisoning, you will be reporting one of a number of illnesses that share the same symptoms.
+When you make a wedding caterer complaint about food poisoning, you will be reporting one of a number of illnesses that share the same symptoms.
 All of these illnesses fall under the combined name of food poisoning.
-Each of the bacteria listed below, causes a slightly different type of food poisoning:
+Each of the bacteria listed below causes a slightly different type of food poisoning:

 - Clostridium perfringens

 Of course, the bacteria mentioned above cannot become a vector for a case of food poisoning, without having an environment to thrive in, such as bad food.
 Food can go bad for many reasons, allowing bacteria to grow, including: